 Why You Should Use an Antivirus Boot Disc

 Antivirus boot discs deal with this by approaching the malware from outside Windows.
-Boot your computer from a CD or USB drive containing the antivirus and it loads a specialized operating system from the disc.
+Boot your computer from a CD or USB drive containing the antivirus and it loads a specialized operating system (usually built on Linux) from the disc.
 Even if your Windows installation is completely infected with malware, the special operating system won’t have any malware running within it.

 This means the antivirus program can work on the Windows installation from outside.
 The malware won’t be running while the antivirus tries to remove it, so the antivirus can methodically locate and remove the harmful software without it interfering.